 Page, node, block and other template (.tpl.php) file inheritance

-Drupal provides a large set of files that themes can inherit from.
-By specifying a particular file name and or structure allows the theme to override or inherit a template.
+Drupal provides a large set of files that themes can use to inherit properties.
+By specifying a particular file name and or structure, this allows the theme to override or inherit a template.
 For more information on this review working with template suggestions

 Drupal 7 Any .tpl.php files from the parent theme will be inherited.
 You can add template files with more specificity — for instance, node--blog.tpl.php building on an inherited node.tpl.php.